 Historically, the fee for service model has driven healthcare.
 This, however, is changing.
 The focus in the healthcare industry has shifted to prioritizing outcomes and helping people live with, and manage, chronic illnesses.
 The home care industry is in a unique position to help deliver outcome-driven care to older adults in their homes.

 For Dr. Hebert, teaching home care to nursing students is about the broader aspect of teaching them to understand what an individual’s life has been like in a particular community setting, asking them to reflect on the different aspects of care, and the importance of empathy, compassion, and competency.
 Integrating these considerations into in their work and into the home caregiving model helps establish a unique environment where both the home care professional and the older adult benefits.

 Listen to the full interview with Warren Hebert in the Help Choose Home podcast series by searching for “Help Choose Home” on iTunes, Google, or on any device at https://player.fm/series/help-choose-home.

 The Help Choose Home podcast series is a joint effort between the National Association for Home Care and Hospice (NAHC), Axxess, and corecubed.
 The vision is toprovides information and resources to help those with a care need learn more about healthcare at home.
-Podcasts are hosted by Merrily Orsini, president and CEO of corecubed, a firm dedicated exclusively to marketing for home health care agencies.
+Podcasts are hosted by Merrily Orsini, president and CEO of corecubed, a firm dedicated exclusively to helping home health care agencies in marketing to seniors.